 Cream Of Zucchini And Tomato Soup - Cook Republic

-I don't really know if this is an official term for how the vegetables are cooked, but I like to call it that because it is similar to sweating in a sauna or a hot bathhouse.
-I often use this technique for creating intense flavoured curry bases and sauces that are luscious and thick.
-The idea is to first caramelize the spices and veggies on medium heat.
+I'm not entirely sure if this is an official term for the cooking method, but I like to call it that because it is similar to sweating in a sauna or a hot bathhouse.
+I often use this technique for creating intensely flavoured curry bases and sauces that are luscious and thick.
+The idea is to first caramelise the spices and veggies on medium heat.
 Then you deglaze the pan/veggies with a small amount of liquid, cover and let them sweat themselves to perfection.
 When you cover the pan, the steam that rises from the cooking drops back in the pan and keeps the perfect balance of liquid in the pot without drying anything out.

 Cooking Soups In The Ninja Foodi Cold & Hot Blender

 This Ninja blender that cooks and blends all at once is perhaps my most favourite meal-prep appliance.
-Whenever I share this on Insta stories, I get asked a lot of questions about it.
-So, I thought I'll answer some of them here.
+Whenever I share this on Instagram stories, I get asked a lot of questions about it.
+So, I thought I'd answer some of them here.
 It can be used as a standalone blender.
-It has a thick, heavy-duty glass jug (which I love!) and has an inbuilt plate that heats up and cooks food inside the jug while sautéing, blending, chopping etc. It is pure genius.
+It has a thick, heavy-duty glass jug (which I love!) and has an inbuilt plate that heats up and cooks food inside the jug while sautéing, blending, chopping, etc. It is pure genius.

 Recipe